 The greatest part about supporting your local food pantry is that it is so easy to do.
 Every jar of peanut butter and every box of cereal counts.
 The look on the faces of the young children, when they come to get their full grocery cart from Families Forward, would melt your heart.

-As National Hunger & Homelessness Week comes to an end, we ask that you consider hosting a drive to collect protein bars or other small nonperishable food items for HomeAid CareKits.
+Consider hosting a drive to collect protein bars or other small nonperishable food items for HomeAid CareKits.

 HomeAid has been ending homelessness with Families Forward since 1988, when Building Industry members came together to renovate an old farmhouse for families and the idea of HomeAid was born.
 Today, through the development of two homes and several apartment buildings, over 24 beds have been added for homeless families.
-Families Forward programs are also a recipient of the HomeAid Essentials campaign and HomeAid’s Community Outreach activities.
+Families Forward programs are also recipients of the HomeAid Essentials campaign and HomeAid’s Community Outreach activities.